Monnetier-Mornex

-Monnetier-Mornex is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Monnetier-Mornex (Savoyard: Morné) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 In 1974, it absorbed the former commune Esserts-Salève.

 This commune is near Geneva and is made up of three villages, Monnetier (Salève and lesser Salève), the village Esserts-Salève and the village of Mornex.
 Mornex extends to the bottom of Mont Gosse and is beside the confluence of the river Arve and its tributary the Viaison.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.